B0realian/B0realian.github.io/_posts/2024-12-06-Arcade-Flight-Sim.markdown

 little time to start and finish two remaining and crucial issues: enemies and UI.
 I decided the most important part was enemies and so started writing an AI.
 I discovered even a poor AI requires a lot of testing and progress was slow.
 When I finally had something that worked more or less as intended (but still required a LOT of tweaking) I shelved it until later.
+Of course, meaning I never had the time to finish it.

 ````cpp
 void AEnemyFlyboy::EvaluateState()